jonbrouse/terraform-style-guide/README.md

 ## Infrastructure Root Modules

 This section is based on a [Terraform infrastructure management pattern](https://github.com/TerraformDesignPattern/SysAdvent2016) that uses folder hierarchy to segment state and define dependencies.
+Each directory contains a root module that calls a child module.
 Example folder structure down to the service level:

 ```
 /infrastructure/aws/production-aws/us-west-2/prod-vpc-usw2/prod/auth-service

 /Root/Provider/Account/Region/VPC/Enviroment/Service
 ```

+### Resources Defined by Child Modules

+The table below gives examples of what is generally defined within each child module define within a root module directory.

 | Account          | Region                      | VPC                    | Environment                  | Service        |
 | ---------------- | --------------------------- | ---------------------- | ---------------------------- | -------------- |